aiverify-foundation/aiverify-developer-tools/docs/guided_example/deploy_your_plugin.md

 3. On the **Design Report** page, drag your widget from the left panel to the canvas:
    ![canvas](../images/canvas.png)
    You can resize the the widget and click on the alignment buttons to refresh its size.
 When you're ready, click "Next" on the top right.
 4. On the **Select the Datasets and AI Model to be tested** page, select and upload the dataset, ground truth dataset and model.
-You can use the dataset provided in the template.
+You can use the dataset provided in the template or download from [here](https://github.com/IMDA-BTG/aiverify/tree/main/examples).
 Refer to the following table for reference.

       | Data, Model, and Test Arguments | Selected Dataset / Model / Test Arguments |
       | ---- | ---------- |